-- September 26, 2011: Lecture on "The Legislative Dismantling of a Colonial and an Apartheid State," by Professor Sally Moore, Victor S. Thomas Professor of Anthropology Emerita, Harvard University, Noon-1:15, Lubar Commons, UW Law School, sponsored by Department of Anthropology with support from the Brittingham Visiting Scholars Program, Global Legal Studies Center and African Studies Program.
-Paper
+- September 26, 2011: Lecture on "The Legislative Dismantling of a Colonial and an Apartheid State," by Professor Sally Moore, Victor S. Thomas Professor of Anthropology Emerita, Harvard University.
+Part of the Legal Pluralism Seminar Series, Noon-1:15, Lubar Commons, UW Law School, sponsored by Department of Anthropology with support from the Brittingham Visiting Scholars Program, Global Legal Studies Center and African Studies Program.

 - October 4, 2011: Information Session on Study Abroad, with program directors, Professors Heinz Klug, Steven Barkan, Alexandra Huneeus, Shubha Ghosh and Nina Camic, open to all interested law students, Noon-1:00pm, Lubar Commons

 - October 6, 2011: A panel discussion on Common-Pool Resource Systems featuring Nobel Laureate Professor Elinor Ostrom, 12:30-2pm, Lubar Commons, sponsored by the Law School's program in Real Estate, Land Use and Community Development.